ETS-ReactNative3/Ubor/README.md

 5. First, run the command “npm i”.
 Then, on one terminal, run the command “npm start” and on the other terminal, run the command “npm run android” (Windows).
 When using Mac if you encounter any issues type “chmod 755 android/gradlew” and into terminal then type “npx npm start” and open another terminal and type “npx npm run android”.
 If you are having troubles with both Windows or Mac you can enter the command “npm i” again.

 6. After configuring, building, and then downloading the application onto the emulator, the emulator should then run and the application can be tested.

-# Running the program
-Steps to compile and run this application, the program can be run from two options.
-1. Clone The Repository on your local device.
-2. Starting from the driver's side, cd DriverApp folder
-3. perform npm install if it is the first time running, then npm start.
-React native will now start

 # Sample Screenshots